justeat/LocalDynamoDb/README.md

 localDynamo.Stop();
 ```

-The local dynamo will start on the port specified in the constructir, or will default to 8000 if no port is specified.
+The local dynamo will start on the port specified in the constructor, or will default to 8000 if no port is specified.

 ##Using the Local Dynamo
 The instance of LocalDynamo will have a property called Client, which is a DynamoDb client that is pointed at the correct url.